 , a Sydney Taylor Notable Book and a South Asia Book Award finalist.
 A former editor at Simon & Schuster, she now teaches creative writing at Sarah Lawrence College's Writing Institute.

-Jane Addams Children's Book Award Finalist
+A Jane Addams Children's Book Award Winner

 PRAISE FOR HOW TO FIND WHAT YOU'RE NOT LOOKING FOR